Welcome to the Machine Learning for IBM z/OS content solution, your homepage for technical resources.

 - Available maintenance packages

-Your security administrator can help you configure a MLz setup user ID, which is necessary for using the MLz configuration tool.
-For ease of access control, it is recommended that you plan to also use this same user ID for MLz services.
+A z/OS security administrator must configure a RACF KeyRing and a corresponding MLz setup user ID.
+For convenient access control, it is recommended that you this same user ID for MLz services.

-For further information about configuring user IDs, view Configuring user ID for setting up Machine Learning for IBM z/OS Enterprise.
+For details about configuring user IDs, see Configuring user ID for setting up Machine Learning for IBM z/OS Enterprise and Configuring additional user IDs.

-For further information about configuring ports for MLz, view Configuring ports for ML for IBM z/OS.
+For more details, view Configuring ports for ML for IBM z/OS.

-Your z/OS database administrator can help you plan for the storage of metadata objects in the repository of your choice: an embedded database with MLz or a
+A z/OS database administrator must plan for the storage of metadata objects in the repository of your choice.
+This can be an embedded database with MLz or a

-For further information about creating and storing metadata objects, view Creating metadata objects for the repository service.
+For more details, view Creating metadata objects for the repository service.

-As you near completion, you will have an opportunity to review inputs prior to configuration, including the various file paths where configurations will occur.
-It is recommended that you save these directory locations so that you may directly adjust configurations later as needed.
+As you near completion, you can review inputs, including the various file paths where configurations will occur.
+It is recommended to save these directory locations so that you may directly adjust configurations later as needed.

 You must select one of two options for storing important metadata about models.
 Selecting the embedded MLz database doesn’t require further configuration, but limits the availability of MLz services.
 Selecting